KaiVandivier/portfolio-site/projects/custom-report-builder.md

 - Extensive use of the UI libraries
 - Data and period selector components from the analytics library

-An alpha version for testing is awaiting approval on the DHIS App Hub.
+An alpha version for testing is awaiting approval on the DHIS2 App Hub.